-Like many medicines, indomethacin may cause side-effects, particularly when you first start taking it.
+All tablets have a number of side effects listed in the medication packets.
 The most common side effects are headache, dizziness and indigestion.
-If you are at risk of indigestion or stomach ulcers whilst taking indomethacin, your doctor may prescribe a second medicine (e.g. omeprazole) to protect your stomach and reduce the risk of these side effects.
+If you are at risk of indigestion or stomach ulcers your doctor may prescribe a medicine (e.g. omeprazole) to protect your stomach.